-Objective/Timeframe(s) Continue to participate in the Analysis of Impediments to Fair Housing Choice every five-years.
-Collaborate with the Community Development Commission and the Housing Authority of the County of Los Angeles through continued communication and data-sharing for the completion of the Analysis of Impediments to Fair Housing Choice every five-years.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 4.1, 4.2, 4.3, 4.4
+Objective /Timeframe (s) Continue to participate_in the Analysis of Impediments to Fair Housing Choice_every five-years.
+Collaborate with the Community Development Commission and the Housing Authority of the County of Los Angeles_through continued communication and data-sharing for the completion of the Analysis of Impediments to Fair Housing Choice every five-years.
+Timeframe Short-term, Middle-term, and Long-term Every five years Responsible Agency Community Development Department Funding Sources General Relevant Policies 4.1, 4.2, 4.3, 4.4